cavaunpeu/willwolf.io-source/content/machine-learning/additional-strategies-partition-function.md

 # Summary

-In this post, we discussed four additional strategies for both speeding up, as well as outright avoiding, the computation of the gradient of the log-partition function $\nabla_{\theta}\log{Z}$.
+In this post, we discussed four additional strategies for both speeding up, as well as outright avoiding, the computation of the gradient of the log-partition function $\nabla\log{Z}$.

 While we only presented toy models here, these strategies see successful application in larger undirected graphical models, as well as directed conditional models for $p(y\vert x)$.
 One key example of the latter is a language model; though the partition function is a sum over distinct values of $y$ (labels) instead of configurations of $x$ (inputs), it can still be intractable to compute!
 This is because there are as many distinct values of $y$ as there are tokens in the given language's vocabulary, which is typically on the order of millions.